-They are slightly smaller, heart-shaped and little bit furry.
+They are slightly smaller, heart-shaped, and a little bit furry.

-This pretty cousin of the classic morning glory produces attractive colorful blue blooms with a yellow throat from early summer until the first frost.
+This pretty cousin of the classic morning glory produces attractive colorful blue blooms with a yellow throat from late spring until the first frost.

 As for bloom time, these blue flowers are open in the early morning hours and tend to close in the afternoon and during cloudy weather.

 These heat-loving plants tolerate partial shade but do best in full sun but need shielding from light frost.

 Dwarf Morning Glory thrives in the summer heat and flowers best in temperatures above 65° degrees Fahrenheit.

 Evolvulus is winter hardy in USDA hardiness zones 9 through 11.
 In all other USDA zones, it grows as an annual.

 Hawaiian Blue Eyes are somewhat drought tolerant but do best when consistently watered throughout hot weather days.

 Moreover, it grows well in average humidity levels of around 30-50 percent.